Skip to main content

 • Skin irritation

 Antibiotics can kill the natural gut flora.
-Some dogs who experience GI issues when taking antibiotics may be given probiotics to help replace the normal gut flora.
+Some dogs who experience GI issues when taking antibiotics may be given probiotics to help support the growth of normal gut flora.

 If your dog has facial swelling or difficulty breathing after taking Amoxicillin, it is best to stop giving this medication and contact your vet right away as this can be a severe allergic reaction.
 Usually, these issues will go away after about 24 hours.